fluxninja/aperture/docs/content/get-started/aperture-cloud/sign-up.md

 :::

-To begin using Aperture Cloud, you need to sign up and create an organization & a project.
+To get started with Aperture Cloud, you'll need to register.
+This process will set up an organization and kick off a project for you.

 1. For sign up, head over to
    [Aperture Cloud](https://app.fluxninja.com/sign-up).
 2. There are two ways you can sign up --

    - Using your Google account
    - Using your email address.
-We recommend using your work email — it keeps work and life separate.

    ![Sign up](./assets/sign-up.png)